 by Ally Carter

 An old creepy mansion, hidden passageways, a missing heir, a legendary superhero, and five orphaned children.
+This book has all the ingredients to keep middle grade mystery fans engaged until the last page.
 12-year-old April has been bounced from foster home to foster home since she was abandoned as a baby with only a mysterious key to call her own.
 Will her mother ever return for her?
 Who is her father?

 When April is sent to live at Winterborne House with artsy Violet, her older brother Tim, technologically-minded Sadie, and street smart Colin, the children find themselves in the middle of a twenty-year-old mystery.
 Where is Gabriel Winterborne, and what does April’s key have to do with anything?
 With the help of her new friends, quick-thinking April survives thrills, chills, and several brushes with death to solve this fast-paced mystery.